mvysny/mvysny.github.io/_posts/2023-11-13-resize-vm-filesystem.md

 title: Resize Root Filesystem in a VM
 ---

-It's possible to increase the size of the Linux VM machine, quite easily.
+It's possible to increase the root filesystem size of the Linux VM machine, quite easily.

 First, shut down the VM and increase the size of the qcow2 file: